India-Japan Vision: Decoding the Indo-Pacific Strategy

 22/12/2025

-5. Securing the Maritime Commons in the Indo-Pacific
+- Ensuring Maritime Commons Security in the Indo-Pacific

 Document Introduction

-The report concludes by emphasizing the criticality of ASEAN centrality for the Indo-Pacific strategies of India and Japan and looks ahead to future cooperation priorities in sub-regions such as the Bay of Bengal, Southeast Asia, and East Africa.
-The report argues that India and Japan need to coordinate resources, efficiently implement joint projects, and pragmatically manage differences in areas like professional culture.
-Ultimately, achieving a stable Indo-Pacific order requires constructive interaction among all major actors, including China, rather than mere containment.
+The report concludes by emphasizing the critical importance of ASEAN centrality to the Indo-Pacific strategies of India and Japan.
+It looks ahead to key areas of cooperation in sub-regions such as the Bay of Bengal, Southeast Asia, and East Africa.
+The report argues that India and Japan need to coordinate resources to efficiently implement joint projects and pragmatically manage differences in areas like professional culture.
+Ultimately, achieving a stable Indo-Pacific order requires constructive interaction from all major actors, including China, rather than mere containment.